Storware/kodo-endpoints-manual/deployment/ibm-spectrum-protect/spectrum-protect-tsm-configuration.md

 Log in to the Spectrum Protect server as administrator with **SYSTEM** level authority.

-Define new dedicated domain, policy and managment class for KODO.
+Define new dedicated domain, policy and management class for KODO.

 ```text
 SERVER1> define domain kodo